cambiotraining/unix-shell/materials/02-file_navigation.md

 #### Wildcards
 {{< level 1 >}}

-Change into the `molecules` directory.
+Go into the `molecules` directory of the course materials.
 Which `ls` command(s) will produce this output?

 ```